censys-workshop/threatfox-censys/README.md

 poetry install
 ```

-Then you will need to copy the `.env.example` file to `.env` and add your Censys API ID and Secret as well as your Threatfox API key.
+Then you will need to copy the `.env.example` file to `.env` and add your Censys API ID and Secret as well as your Threatfox API key (from <https://auth.abuse.ch/>).
 Also make sure to set the `DATABASE_URL` to your database.

 ```bash
 cp .env.example .env